Page images

 After this I beheld, and lo, a great multitude, which no man could number, of all nations, and kindreds, and people, and tongues, stood before the throne, and before the Lamb, clothed with white robes, and palms in

-their hands; and cried with a loud voice, saying, Salvation to our upon the throne, and unto the Lamb.
+loud voice, saying, Salvation to our God which sitteth upon the throne, and unto the Lamb.
 And all the angels stood round about the throne, and about the elders, and the four beasts, and fell before the throne on their faces, and worshipped God, saying, Amen; Blessing, and glory, and wisdom, and thanksgiving, and honour, and power, and might, be unto our God for ever and ever.
 Amen.

 The Gospel.
 St. Matth. v.
 1. JESUS, seeing the multitudes,

 went up into a mountain; and when he was set, his disciples came unto him.
 And he opened his mouth, and taught them, saying, Blessed are the poor in spirit: for their's is the kingdom of heaven.
-Blessed are they that mourn for they shall be comforted.
+Blessed are they that mourn: for they shall be comforted.
 Blessed are the meek: for they shall inherit the earth.
 Blessed are they which do hunger and thirst after righteousness: for they shall be filled.
 Blessed are the merciful: for they shall obtain mercy.
 Blessed are the pure in heart: for they shall see God.
 Blessed are the peace-makers: for they shall be called the children of God.
 Blessed are they which are persecuted for righteousness' sake: for their's is the kingdom of heaven.
 Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely for my sake.
-Rejoice, and be exceeding glad; for great is your reward in heaven: for so persecuted they the prophets which were before you.
+Rejoice, and be exceeding glad for great is your reward in heaven: for so persecuted they the prophets which were before you.

 ADMINISTRATION OF THE LORD's SUPPER,